-You may drive 6 weeks after your operation if you have an open procedure or 2 - 4 weeks after a laparoscopic (keyhole) procedure.
-However, safety is paramount.
+You may drive six weeks after your operation if you have an open procedure or two to four weeks after a laparoscopic (keyhole) procedure.
 You must be able to perform an emergency stop.
 You can practice this when the car is stationary and if it does not hurt you are safe to drive.

 It may be advisable to discuss this with your insurance company.

 Seat belts must be worn as normal, even when you have an abdominal wound or a stoma.
-A small hand towel placed under the seat belt may be helpful to relieve the discomfort when you are driving or travelling as a passenger until things have fully healed.
+A small hand towel placed under the seat belt may be helpful to relieve the discomfort until things have fully healed.